-Here are my Best Bits of this happening part of town:
+Here are my Best Bits of Chiang Mai’s Nimmanhaemin Road

 Walk up Nimmam passing the Art School.
 Stop in to see the future Jirapat Tatsanasomboon and Vasan Sitthiket.
 (If you don’t know who they are educate yourself here!)

 There is always that one shop in a South East Asian city that you wish had an outpost in your hometown.
 Chabaa is that one.
 An assault of color hits you upon entering, making you want everything they have.
-Full of funky bags, clothes and jewelry made from the prettiest local materials, Chabaa is the chicest shop in Chiang Mai.
+Full of funky bags, clothes and jewelry made from the prettiest local materials, Chabaa make Chiang Mai shopping fun – it’s chicest shop on Nimmanhaemin Road.
 Needless to say, I left with more than I could carry.
 It’s tucked in the Nimman Promenade – an arcade of fixed-price shops, instead of the usual market haggling you might be used to in Chiang Mai.

 Cherng Doi Chicken